ml6team/fondant-usecase-RAG/src/README.md

 ## 🍫 Building a RAG indexing pipeline with Fondant

-This repository demonstrates a Fondant data pipeline that ingests text data into a vector database.
+This example demonstrates a Fondant data pipeline that ingests text data into a vector database.
 The pipeline uses four reusable Fondant components.
 Additionally, we provide a Docker Compose setup for Weaviate, enabling local testing and development.

 ### Pipeline overview

-The primary goal of this sample is to showcase how you can use a Fondant pipeline and reusable components to load, chunk and embed text, as well as ingest the text embeddings to a vector database.
-Pipeline Steps:
+There are 4 components in total, these are:

 - [Load from Huggingface Hub](https://github.com/ml6team/fondant/tree/main/components/load_from_hf_hub):
   The